hiteshjck/sql_basics/01. SELECT, FROM/readme.md

 <h1>Description</h1>
 The SELECT statement allows us to retrieve data from single or multiple tables on the database.

+The FROM command is used to specify which table to select or delete data from.
 <h1>Query</h1>
 Select * From table
 </pre>